shaikhwajeed/TeamsToDoAppConnector/README.md

 6) You will see the MessageCard in the registered Teams channel.
 7) You can try actionable buttons available on message card.

-Note: with above instructions you could try out sample connector which is already deployed on azure.
+>**Note**: With above instructions you could try out sample connector which is already deployed on azure.
 Please follow the instruction given below to create your own connector.

 ### Configure Connector code
 The sample shows a simple implementation of a Connector registration implementation/ It also sends a Connector Card to the registered Connector via a process triggered "externally."